 Dehydration can sneak up on you - especially if you like to party.
 One of the best defenses against it is to know the symptoms and always look out for those you are with.
 The following is quoted from the survival guide:

-Dehydration can cause headaches, stomach cramps, abdominal pains, constipation, or flu-like symptoms.
+Dehydration can cause headaches, stomach cramps, abdominal pains, constipation, muscle cramps, the shakes, or flu-like symptoms.
 It exacerbates both heat-related and cold-related conditions (i.e. heat exhaustion and hypothermia), and makes it difficult for the body to mend itself.
 If someone you know complains of these symptoms, or shows signs of either severe overheating or (worse) a case of chills under the mid-day sun, get them to shade immediately and seek prompt medical help.

 Although not a foolproof symptom - crankyness often is an early warning sign of impending dehydration.